Three-body final state interactions in $B^+\to D\bar{D}K^+$ decays: Framework

 One can see that the above Flatt\'e amplitude

-has a right-hand cut from the threshold to infinity, and the parameterization preserves the unitary of S-matrix.
+has a right-hand cut from the threshold to infinity, and the parametrization preserves the unitary of $S$-matrix.
 With the expression of $a_{l,i}^{(t)}(t)$, one can obtain the $b_{l,2}^{(s)}(s)$ from Eq.(\ref{eq:dispersion relation}) by integrating from $s_{th}$ to infinity.
 It is a more convenient to calculate $b_{l,2}^{(s)}(s)$ for the integral of Eq.\eqref{eq:isobaramp-b} in the $t$-plane, because the singularity of $a_{0,2}^{(t)}$ is located in the $t$-plane.
-We the variable $z_s(dz_s)$ by the variable $t(dt)$.
+We change the variable $z_s(dz_s)$ by the variable $t(dt)$.
 According Eq.~\eqref{helicity angle}, one can obtain

 The range $z_s\in [-1,+1]$ becomes $t\in [t_-,t_+]$.
 The $t_{\pm}$ depends on $s$ and is a complex number when $s\in [(m_{D}+m_{\bar{D}})^2, \infty]$.
-The presence of $t_{\pm}$ on the variable $s$ is as in Fig.\ref{tptm}.
+The presence of $t_{\pm}$ on the variable $s$ is as in Fig.~\ref{tptm}.

 When $z_s$ goes from $-1$ to $1$, $t$ goes from $t_{-}$ to $t_{+}$.
 This process will not cross the singularity, so we do not need to change our integral path when we use the Breit-Wigners formula.
 If we use the Flatt\'e formula, the $t$ plane will appear as a cut line from $(m_{\bar{D}}+m_K)^2$ to infinity.
 To obtain a stable and correct integration on the physical Riemann sheet, we need to change the integral path and make sure that the path does not cross the cut line.
-The comparison of $b_{l,2}^{(s)}(s)$ with these two parameterization schemes are presented in Fig.~\ref{bl1s}.
+The comparison of $b_{l,2}^{(s)}(s)$ with these two parametrization schemes are presented in Fig.~\ref{bl1s}.

 The results within these two schemes behave similarly.
-The regions near the values of $(m_B-m_K)^2$ and $(m_B+m_K)^2$ in Fig.~\ref{bl1s.sub.2} exhibit strange behaviors because of their singularity behavior in the numerical calculation when the substitution, i.e. Eq.~\eqref{zs to t}, is performed.
-In this case, we use Breit-Wigner parameterization for our case.
+The regions near the values of $(m_B-m_K)^2$ and $(m_B+m_K)^2$ in Fig.~\ref{bl1s.sub.2} exhibit strange behaviors because of their singularity behavior in the numerical calculation when the substitution, i.e., Eq.~\eqref{zs to t}, is performed.
+In this case, we use Breit-Wigner parametrization for our case.

 Using Eq.~\eqref{eq:isobaramp-a} and Eq.~\eqref{eq:dispersion relation}, we define

 With the above definition,

 and the expressions for the full decay amplitudes are given by